AndrewKachmarKPI/pa-labs/README.md

 >> * LDFSRunner.java
 >> * AStarRunner.java
 _________________
-To be able to run code you should have prepared environment installed JDK and JVM
+To be able to run code you should have prepared environment installed JDK and JVM \
+Also you can check your java installation executing
+> java -version

 To run code you should execute such commands (from command line in folder with runners)
 > #### Compile